RS181/Projeto_Elm-/README.md

 encountered, and also at line ends.

 This is left folded over the output using whatever accumulator type you need in order to transform the output.

+> [!NOTE]
+> This version allows the same functionality has the original , but it allows the tagging of documents as a whole instead of only tagging Strings.
+This changes were made to adjust to the need of having a more flexibel control of tags.To be more specific , this librabry was made to enhance the UI experience of another project named [haskelite](https://github.com/pbv/haskelite) made by Pedro Vasconcelos .